Excess Credit Hours Policy

 Semester Credit Hours

 A semester credit hour is defined as nominally one hour of classroom time per week per semester.
 Thus, a class which is held for three hours a week for one semester is a three semester-hour course.
-However, although most of the courses taken at university are of three semester hours, some may involve more contact time, as in the case of laboratory courses, and some less time, as may be the case in some seminar courses.
-Such courses carry the three semester-hour weight, but regardless of actual class time, should be considered as comprising one-fifth of the student’s course load.
+While most three semester-hour courses follow this model, some may involve more contact time, such as laboratory courses, and some less time, such as seminar courses.
+Regardless of the actual contact time involved, a three semester-hour course should be considered as comprising one-fifth of a student’s course load.

 30-Hour Rule